Lionward/tandemtwister/README.md

 3. Noise Correction for Short Motifs: TandemTwister includes specialized correction mechanisms for short motifs (≤3) in CLR and ONT reads, ensuring robust and accurate genotyping results in the presence of noisy data.

 4. Speed and Scalability: Optimized for efficiency, TandemTwister supports multi-processing and can complete genotyping analyses for approximately 1.2 Mio regions in under 20 minutes.
+## Visualization Tool: PRoleTRact

+TandemTwister comes with a companion visualization tool, [**ProleTRact**](https://github.com/Lionward/ProleTRact), which enables interactive exploration and visualization of genotyped tandem repeats.
+After running TandemTwister, you can use PRoleTRact to visulize the regions you're analyzing.
+- For more information and usage instructions, visit the [ProleTRact repository](https://github.com/Lionward/ProleTRact).

 <!-- Requirenments -->